kazumikascadia/Prizmo365/README.md

 If you would like to request any features for this bot, please DM @kazumikascadia on Discord.
 My message requests are currently open and will remain that way.
 With this, please send a beginner message detailing who you are, or else I will likely not respond due to privacy concerns.

 ### Bug Reports
-If, in your own personal testing, you find any bugs with the code in this repository, please DM @kazumikascadia on Discord.
+If, in your own personal testing, you find any bugs with the code in this repository, please post them to the Issues section or DM @kazumikascadia on Discord.
 I will do my best to solve any bugs that may occur, and they will be published to this repository with a new release.

 ## Legal Rights
 Under the MIT License, you are free to use Prizmo's code as you wish.
 Please review the LICENSE.md file for more information.